matthew-tfs/mjcb.io/content/blog/00002-windows-on-arm.md

 ## The Future of Windows on ARM ##

 All I can say is that I hope the platform continues to evolve.
 The Snapdragon 1000 was announced, and Qualcomm released their roadmap up until 2023.
 Since Qualcomm basically never releases a roadmap, this was certainly a surprise to me.
-Intel has been struggling for the last few years with their product line, and since ARM does not have the same legacy baggage that x86 does, it may be possible with ARM to overtake Intel in the near future.
+Intel has been struggling for the last few years with their product line, and since ARM does not have the same legacy baggage that x86 does, it may be possible for ARM to overtake Intel in the future.

 Microsoft also is planning on retiring the Windows 10 S branding, since it is confusing to people.
 They are going to enhance the S mode functionality and make it easier to go back and forth between this mode without the need to reinstall the operating system.